OISF/suricata-verify/README.md

 directory.

 positional arguments:
-  <test-name>           Name of the test folder
+  <test-name>           Name of the test folder.
+Add `ips` to run test in IPS mode.
   <pcap-file>           Path to the PCAP file

 options: